tsunkit/3m-data-assignment-1.1/assignment_1.md

 ### Question 3

-Write the SQL statement to update the `email` of the teacher with the name 'John Doe' to 'john.doe@school.com' in the teachers table of the `lesson` schema.
+Using the data provided in lession 1.3 ( https://github.com/su-ntu-ctp/5m-data-1.3-sql-basic-ddl/tree/solutions/data ), write the SQL statement to update the `email` of the teacher with the name 'John Doe' to 'john.doe@school.com' in the teachers table of the `lesson` schema.

 Answer: